 FCS_NTP_EXT.1.3 The TSF shall not update NTP timestamp from broadcast and/or multicast addresses.

-The broadcast and multicast addresses are deemed as any addressing scheme designed to be one-to-many.

-FCS_NTP_EXT.1.4 The TSF shall support configuration of at least three (3) NTP time sources.
+FCS_NTP_EXT.1.4 The TSF shall support configuration of at least three (3) NTP time sources in the Operational Environment.

-The TOE has to support configuration of at least three (3) time sources though not mandated that the TOE is configured to always use at least 3 time sources.

 FCS_SSHC_EXT.1 SSH Client